IGME-202-2231/project-2-eastseasaltfishnet/README.md

   - To: Searching Player when obstacles have been circumvented or the current position is beyond the edge of the map.

   #### Steering Behaviors
-1. Avoid Walls:  ***IMPORTANT* the forece return from the method AvoidObstacle in agent only helps in detemine do enemy need to turn or not.
+1. Avoid Walls:  ****IMPORTANT* the forece return from the method AvoidObstacle in agent only helps in detemine do enemy need to turn or not.
 Basilcy it will turn the enemy to the best direction and apply a force toward the front.
-To match the way the tanks move**：
+To match the way the tanks move***：
 2. Serach Player: A force will be applied toward the front of the tank (this fits the way a tank move)

 #### Obstacles
 - **Walls**: The tank cannot pass through walls and must avoid collisions.
-- **Player**: Tanks cannot overlap with each other, ensuring physical separation during maneuvers.

-#### Obstacles
-- **Walls**: The tank cannot pass through walls and must avoid collisions.
-- **Player**: Tanks cannot overlap with each other, ensuring physical separation during maneuvers.
+- **Player**: Enemy Tanks wont overlap with player, except player ran.
+Unless the player tries to overlap with it.
+It will always keep a distace with player

 ## Missile